 Recently, it has emerged that Egypt has signed three agreements to finance the Sinai Development Program in aims to support structural reform and improve the efficiency of the government’s public

 financial management.
 Part of the underlying cause to the Sinai insurgency has been the lack of attention and development to North Sinai.
+In December 2020 Egyptian Defence Minister Gen. Mohamed Zaki suggested that the state should increase development in Sinai.
+He believes that the connection will increase tourism and strengthen Egypt’s connection to Saudi Arabia.

 Egypt may also be more quiet in Northern Sinai as it becomes more embroiled in the Libyan conflict as Egyptian President al-Sisi stated in June that Egypt would respond if GNA forces crossed the ‘red line’ extending from the Libyan town of Sirte to the inland area of Jufra.
 The Egyptian parliament has since authorized the deployment of Egyptian armed forces outside of the country, with no explicit mention of Libya.